Finding Things

 if you want to search for files without taking the capitalizations into account.
 Second the-size

-parameter let’s you find files based on their size.$ find test_data -iname '*.jpg' -size +500k
+parameter let’s you find files based on their size.$ find finding-things -iname '*.jpg' -size +500k

 Use grep to search for our gene name in the right file: